grafana/loki/docs/sources/getting-started/_index.md

 Use Grafana by navigating a browswer to http://localhost:3000.
 The Grafana instance has Loki configured as a [datasource](https://grafana.com/docs/grafana/latest/datasources/loki/).

+Click on the Grafana instance's [Explore](https://grafana.com/docs/grafana/latest/explore/) icon to bring up the log browser.

 ## Get logs into Grafana Loki